laboon/software_testing_ebook_ruby/text/27_tips_for_breaking_software.md

 9. __Injection Errors__: A subset of Bad Data Errors, Injection Errors are when executable code or other instructions are passed in to a program.
 If a program can be tricked into executing these instructions, the consequences can be dire, including loss or corruption of data, unauthorized access to a system, or simply causing the system to crash.

     An especially common issue is not dealing with escapes or odd characters properly.
 An escape code which is not caught by the interface that the data is entered in may be used by another subsystem that does recognize it, or vice-versa.
 Characters may be used for different purposes by different subsystems or language.
-For example, Java strings can have null characters inside of them, whereas a null character indicates "end of string" for C strings.
+For example, Ruby strings can have null characters inside of them, whereas a null character indicates "end of string" for C strings.

     In order to test for these, determine what happens when various kinds of code are passed in to the program.
-This doesn't have to be Java (or whatever language the system itself is written in).
+This doesn't have to be Ruby (or whatever language the system itself is written in).
 A web application might execute JavaScript code on visitors' browsers.
 Many systems use SQL for database updates and queries, and arbitrary SQL code can change or delete data.
 The injected code could be assembly at the end of a long input---a trick often used to take advantage of a buffer overflow vulnerability (see the chapter on Security Testing for more information).
 Checking all of these potential issues involves testing a wide variety of inputs, and there are adversaries who stand to gain personally from you missing a single point of entry for their malicious programs.

 10. __Network Errors__: Although computers are becoming more and more networked all the time, network connectivity is not yet ubiquitous or trouble-free.
 The system should continue to work even if network connectivity is temporarily lost.
 Some systems, of course, require network connectivity to work (running ssh or a web browser would be rather boring if you could not connect to any other systems), but they certainly should not crash or freeze without it.